Admiral Twin: 1997–2002

 On May 15, 1999, the band performed a concert with Joan Jett & The Blackhearts at Mayfest in Tulsa.
-On November 12, 1999 the band performed along with The Tractors, Dwight Twilley, and Wayman Tisdale at Cain's Ballroom, for the inaugural Tulsa World Spot Music Awards.
-On May 17, 2000 the band performed with Big Bad Voodoo Daddy at the House of Blues in Los Angeles, CA, for a taping of the television show Blind Date.
-On July 20, 2000 the band performed with The Nixons at Club Millennium in Tulsa, OK.
-August 22, 2000 the band performed with Caroline Spine at the ID Club in Tulsa, OK.
-On June 9, 2001 the band performed with Hanson at Riverfest in Tulsa, OK.
-On July 24, 2001 the band performed for the International Pop Overthrow event at the former Knitting Factory in Los Angeles, CA.
+On November 12, 1999, the band performed along with The Tractors, Dwight Twilley, and Wayman Tisdale at Cain's Ballroom, for the inaugural Tulsa World Spot Music Awards.
+On May 17, 2000, the band performed with Big Bad Voodoo Daddy at the House of Blues in Los Angeles, CA, for a taping of the television show Blind Date.
+On July 20, 2000, the band performed with The Nixons at Club Millennium in Tulsa, OK.
+August 22, 2000 the band performed with Caroline's Spine at the ID Club in Tulsa, OK.
+On June 9, 2001, the band performed with Hanson at Riverfest in Tulsa, OK.
+On July 24, 2001, the band performed for the International Pop Overthrow event at the former Knitting Factory in Los Angeles, CA.

 The band released a Christmas EP in 2001.

-In 2002 the band released their third album, Odds and Ends, a collection of demos and rarities from 1996-2000.
+In 2002 the band released their third album, Odds and Ends, a collection of demos and rarities from 1996 to 2000.
 From that album, the song "Slowdown" got some rotation on the radio station KMRX 101.5, which was a station in Tulsa, OK at that time.
+In the Tulsa World review of the album, Thomas Conner called it "One of the most satisfying Admiral Twin records ever."
+The Phantom Tollbooth's Chris Macintosh said the album was "full of excellent and intelligent pop songs that stay with you long after the original listen."
 Also in 2002, the band recorded backing vocals for a couple of tracks featured on Ripley, the solo album by The Tractors frontman Steve Ripley.
-On August 1, 2002 the band performed for the International Pop Overthrow event at The Joint in Los Angeles, CA.
+On August 1, 2002, the band performed for the International Pop Overthrow event at The Joint in Los Angeles, CA.

 In August 2002 Brad Becker left Tulsa and the band to pursue a career in an unrelated field.